Eakin Philanthropy Awards

 LeRoy Eakin, Sr.

 The Fairfax County Park Foundation established the Eakin Philanthropy Award to recognize visionary financial and material contributions that significantly enhance Fairfax County parks.
-In 1951, LeRoy Eakin, Sr. donated 14 acres of land which became Fairfax County's first park.
+In 1951, LeRoy Eakin, Sr. donated 14 acres of land which was Fairfax County's first park.
+The Eakin family gave another 240 additional acres which ultimately became the Fairfax County Park Authority.
 The Park Foundation is proud to recognize individuals and organizations who help to continue the Eakin legacy.

 Eakin Philanthropy Awards 2016

 Rachel Harris’ organization, Let’s Help Kids supports Rec-PAC summer camps and PACT camp scholarships for children in homeless shelters and supportive housing.

 Northrop Grumman has provided generous sponsorship of the Land Preservation Fund, the Meaningful Watershed Educational Experience program, as well as support to Burke Lake Park, Frying Pan Farm Park and Clemyjontri Park.

 The Ruth & Hal Launders Charitable Trust partnered with the FCPA to create Arrowbrook Centre Park featuring a lighted synthetic field, picnic pavilion, a basketball court, two lighted tennis courts, a bocce court, a playground and trails.
 The trust underwrites the Arrowbrook Centre Summer Concert Series.
 Eakin Philanthropy Awards 2015